Hengduan Mountains: Ecosystems

-Additionally, the lowest elevation portions of the Jinsha (Yangtze) River and Nu (Salween) River valleys in the southern Hengduan ranges are classified by the Chinese government as a tropical savanna environment, but this has not been recognized by the WWF.
+Additionally, the lowest elevation portions of the Jinsha (Yangtze) River and Nu (Salween) River valleys in the southern Hengduan ranges are classified by the Chinese government as a tropical savanna environment.

 The easternmost ranges of the Hengduan are home to the rare and endangered giant panda.
 Other species native to the mountains are the Chinese yew (Taxus chinensis) and various other rare plants, deer, and primates.